zanemilo/Dijjon/READ ME.md

 [L]Create a dictionary with mad-lib type phrases that each type of commoner job might say.
 This could include information about other NPCs within town, comments on events (including events triggered by the player)

+[L] Player Inventory UI currently displays as "1.
+Oats - 1" Where the second '1' is the monetary value of the oats.
+It looks like player has 1 oats.
+Should change to displayt either quantity or label it as '1 gp'